My Boss Gets Annoyed When I Ask Questions – 11 Reasons

 8. May I Ask How You Would Like Me To Handle This Situation/Task?

-The key here is to make sure this question does not seem accusatory.
+The key here is to ensure that this question does not seem accusatory.
 Instead, frame it as if you seek approval for doing something right.

 Likewise, you want clarification on preferences when carrying out specific tasks.
 By having this dialogue early on, you can avoid miscommunication later.